Canon 1300D vs Fujifilm X30

 Sensor comparison: Canon 1300D vs Fujifilm X30

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1300D features an APS-C sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 83 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 3.9.
 The sensor in the 1300D has a native 3:2 aspect ratio, while the one in the X30 offers a 4:3 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.